-7.3 Content of Petitions
+7.3 Content of Petitions to Request BMP(s)

-Any petition shall be in writing and shall contain the following information unless waived in writing by the Commissioner:
+Any petition to request a BMP shall be in writing and shall be served upon the Secretary as an original and three copies, and shall contain the following information unless the Secretary waivesd any such requirement in writing: by the Commissioner:

-- (1) The name and complete mailing address of the farmer(s) whose actions violate water quality standards; - (2) Documentation of the water quality violation including a study conducted in accordance with the Environmental Protection Agency's quality assurance quality control program standards for the Clean Water Act and research or evaluative studies.
-The data must reasonably demonstrate that there is a correlation between the water quality violation and the farmer(s) practices. - (3) A description of the specific action(s) sought by the petitioner citing the application provisions of these rules and state law; - (4) A detailed narrative of why the corrective action(s) sought by the petition is consistent with these rules including a discussion of which AAP(s) is insufficient land treatment; and - (5) Copies of all documents that the petitioner intends to rely upon in support of the petition.
+- a) The name and complete mailing address of the farmer(s) whose actions allegedly violate water quality standards; - b) Documentation of the alleged water quality violation including a study conducted in accordance with the Environmental Protection Agency's quality assurance quality control program standards for the Clean Water Act and research or evaluative studies.
+The data must reasonably demonstrate that there is a correlation between the alleged water quality violation and the farmer(s) practices-, including specific evidence of the source of the alleged water quality violation. - c) A description of the specific action(s) sought by the petitioner requests including applicable citations to the Rule eiting the application provisions of these rules and Sstate law; - d) A detailed narrative of why the requested corrective action(s) is/are sought by the petition is consistent with this Rule, these rules including a detailed description of the evidence and reason(s) why the RAPs are believed to be discussion of which AAP(s) is insufficient to achieve the water quality goals in 10 V.S.A. § 1250 and any duly adopted basin planland treatment; and - e) Copies of all documents that the petitioner mayintends to rely upon toin support of the petition.